BenSheridanEdwards/JavaScript_Portfolio/README.md

 Song detailer application that displays a list of hard coded songs a user can choose from.
 Selecting a song reveals details like the song's title, artist, and duration.

-**Tech Stack:** *JavaScript, React, Redux, Node, CSS, HTML, Jest, Enzyme, Webpack, Babel, CircleCI, Code Climate, Firebase*
+**Tech Stack:** *JavaScript, React, Redux, CSS, HTML, Jest, Enzyme, Webpack, Babel, CircleCI, Code Climate, Firebase*

 **Links:** [Deployed Application](https://song-detailer-react.web.app/) & [Code Respository](https://github.com/BenSheridanEdwards/Song_Detailer_React),
 *use cmd/window + click to open in a new tab*